eee29-ship-it/Agentic-Governance-Fabric-AGF-/Requested Submissions/Testing/Test case 1/test prompts.md

 Recommendations: The subagent recommends initiating and completing either an internal conformity assessment (Module A) or a third-party assessment by a Notified Body (Modules B+C or H), ensuring all relevant requirements of the EU AI Act are met and properly documented.

-## Step 9: Risk Conformity Assessment Subagent
+## Step 9: Post-Market Monitoring Subagent

 **Orchestrator Prompt:**